BSc (Hons), PgDip, O.A. Dip

 Collaborative work with charities and non-profit organisations

-I also have experience providing tailored psychological support for looked-after children, including those in foster care placements and residential care settings.
+I also have specialist experience providing tailored psychological support for looked-after children, including those in foster placements and residential care settings.

 CBT for Social Anxiety Disorder